kubernauts/terraform-aws-openshift/README.md

 Note: you need to run "make opehsift" 2 times to get a somehow working installation.

-The issue ha been reported here:
+The issue has been reported here:

 https://github.com/dwmkerr/terraform-aws-openshift/issues/64